ScaerieTale/Randomized-Delay-in-GoLang/README.md

 I am providing it AS-IS and can't guarantee that the Go team won't break it in the future (as evidenced by my hours of researching such a simple process!)

 If in the future it does break, though, I will do my best to update it!
 I hope someone besides myself is able to find this useful, but, if not, I have a few APIs planned that I think will benefit nicely.

+Unfortunately, condensing everything into a simple function is slightly beyond my skills, at least in the Go language (Can't figure out how to pass the "time.{type}" as an argument).